yoonjk/VAD-VAR-Workshop/Watson/ASSISTANT.md

 6. Now complete the line with `account, visit our online portal`.
 7. Make the text `online portal` a link by selecting it and clicking the **Link** toolbar icon.
     - Under the **URL** section input `lendyr.com/open-a-new-account?account_type=$`.
-    - The `$` will once again invoke our Action variables, and you can select **type of account** (Note: this will not create a working URL; it is just an illustration of how a paramater is passed through a link).
+    - The `$` will once again invoke our Action variables, and you can select **type of account** (Note: this will not create a working URL; it is just an illustration of how a parameter is passed through a link).
 8. Click **Apply** to create the link.

-Now let's apply some conidtions by:
+Now let's apply some conditions by:

 1. Changing **without conditions** to **with conditions**.
 2. Select **1.
 What type of account...**.